-An intimate collection of portraits inspired by visitations, dreams, and ancestral angel protectors, Tiffany Simmons' paintings serve as a psychological deconstruction of the female archetype as a leader, mother, and predecessor.
+An intimate collection of portraits inspired by visitations, dreams, and ancestral angel protectors, Tiffany Simmons' artwork serves as a psychological deconstruction of the female archetype as a leader, mother, and predecessor.
 Each visage portrays a semblance of the seen and unseen, revealing the inner conflict of motherhood, the simultaneous strength and vulnerability, dominion, and restriction, all contextualized by the ancestral ties to the foremothers who laid the psychological landscape of the maternal paradigm.

 Born and raised in Dallas, Simmons' roots are deeply Texan.
 She studied in Utah Valley and graduated in Studio Art from Brigham Young University where nature began to shape much of how she relates to her work.
 Simmons and her husband recently returned from living in the Middle East and have landed in northern West Virginia where becoming a new mom and north eastern beauty have captured her spirit in a way she could never have foreseen.
-Her work has also been shown at Anthony's Fine Art curated by Zion Art Society, ArtSpace111, Seton Hill University, The Sego Gallery, The Startup Building and at Brigham Young University's Harris Fine Art's Center, David M. Kennedy Center, and Hinckley Centers.
+Her artwork has been exhibited at Anthony's Fine Art curated by Zion Art Society, ArtSpace111, Seton Hill University, The Sego Gallery, The Startup Building, and at Brigham Young University's Harris Fine Art's Center, David M. Kennedy Center, and Hinckley Centers.

 View Tiffany Simmons' 2018 BoxHeart Exhibition, Matriarch, on Artsy!